joaocsousa/DoubleSeekBar/README.md

 ##Description

-This library provides an easy way to add two native SeekBars with minimum and maximum values to your Android application.
+This library provides an easy way to add two (or one, read more below) native SeekBars with minimum and maximum values to your Android application.

 <b>Ice Cream Sandwich</b>